ATMs in

 Should You Exchange Money Before You Leave?

-If you want to have all your bases covered, some people recommend buying a couple of hundred dollars worth of foreign currency from your bank before you leave.
+Some recommend buying a couple of hundred dollars worth of foreign currency from your bank before you leave.
 That way, you’ll have enough cash for incidental expenses if your credit or debit card fails to work.